golang/proposal/design/18130-type-alias.md

 Like in any declaration, T1 must be an [identifier](https://golang.org/ref/spec#Identifiers).
 If T1 is an [exported identifier](https://golang.org/ref/spec#Exported_identifiers), then T1 is exported for use by importing packages.
 There are no restrictions on the form of `T2`: it may be [any type](https://golang.org/ref/spec#Type), including but not limited to types imported from other packages.
 Anywhere a TypeSpec is allowed today, a TypeSpec introducing a type alias is valid, including inside function bodies.

 Note that because T1 is an alternate spelling for T2, nearly all analysis of code involving T1 proceeds by first expanding T1 to T2.
-In particular, T1 is not necessarily a [named type](https://golang.org/ref/spec#Types).
+In particular, T1 is not necessarily a [named type](https://golang.org/ref/spec#Types) for purposes such as evaluating [assignability](https://golang.org/ref/spec#Assignability).

+To make the point about named types concrete, consider:

+	type Name1 map[string]string
+	type Name2 map[string]string
+	type Alias = map[string]string

+According to [Go assignability](https://golang.org/ref/spec#Assignability), a value of type Name1  is assignable to map[string]string (because the latter is not a named type) but a value of type Name1 is not assignable to Name2 (because both are named types, and the names differ).
+In this example, because Alias is an alternate spelling for map[string]string, a value of type Name1 is assignable to Alias (because Alias is the same as map[string]string, which is not a named type).

 Note: It’s possible that due to aliases, the spec term “named type” should be clarified or reworded in some way, or a new term should replace it, like “declared type”.
 This proposal uses words like “written” or “spelled” when describing aliases to avoid the term “named”.
 We could also use a better pair of names than “type declaration” and “type alias declaration”.